pingcap/blog/_posts/2017-06-26-refactor-builtin.md

 	This method refers to MySQL rules, inferring the return value type according to the parameter of the built-in function.

 	Different function signatures will be generated based on the number & type of the parameters, and the return value type of the function.
-	See detailed description of function signature in the appendix at the end of this article.
+	See detailed description of the function signature in the appendix at the end of this article.

 3. Implement the `evalYY()` method on all the function signatures corresponding to the built-in function.
 YY represents the return value type of the function signature.